Hamilton Sabot

 Hamilton Sabot (born 31 May 1987 in Cagnes-Sur-Mer) is a French gymnast.
 He competed for the national team at the 2012 Summer Olympics in the Men's artistic team all-around.
 He won a bronze medal in parallel bars at the 2012 Summer Olympics.

 On 1 January 2013, Sabot was made a Knight (Chevalier) of the French National Order of Merit.
+He has sponsored Étoile de Monaco.